TZstatsADS/Spring2018-Project2-Group9/doc/a_note_on_contributions.md

 Contribution Statement:

+Yuhao Kang
++ Collected data about related survey of corals.
++ Built the "Statistics"" page and its subclass with Xueyao.
++ Mainly worked on interactive hist, pie chart and overalll 3D scatter plot, improved plot quality by adjusting parameters.
++ Joined team discussion and organized ideas about improvements.

 Yuehan Kong
 + Searched online topics and read reports to find corals' value.
 + Joined team meetings to discuss selecting variables on data cleaning process and how to improve our app.